-I was born and grew up in the far north of Germany, where sheep and hedgehogs say good night to each other.
-Very close by: the west coast of Schleswig-Holstein, the deepest part of Germany, once a year the biggest metal festival in the world and in all directions not much else.
+I was born and raised in the far north of Germany, basically in the middle of nowhere between the North and Baltic Sea.
+Very close by: the west coast of Schleswig-Holstein, the deepest point of land in Germany, once a year the biggest metal festival in the world and in all directions not much else.

 I am nordish by nature.

 Because I couldn’t think of anything better, I studied sociology and political/administrative science.
-Then I came up with something better, which is why I did a master’s degree in futures research.
+Then I came up with something better, which is why I did a master’s degree in futures studies at the Free University of Berlin.

-As if I had finally found the needle in the haystack, which I had unknowingly searched for years, it was suddenly crystal clear: I am a futurist.
+As if I had finally found the needle in the haystack, which I had unknowingly searched for years, it suddenly became clear like a crystal ball: I am a futurist.

-After several professional stations, including four years in the 2b AHEAD Think Tank, a large German trend research institute, I have been involved in research and strategy projects with a wide variety of industries and companies.
+After several professional stations, including one large mobility corporation and four years as a Senior Research Fellow at a large German trend research institute, I have been involved in research and strategy projects with a wide variety of industries and companies.
 In the course of this, I began to share my theoretical and practical insights at numerous keynotes.
-Furthermore, I am involved in the community of future researchers.
+Furthermore, I am involved in the community of future researchers, i. a. as a founding member of the alumni association of the German master of future science, and active member in the German network of futurologists (Netzwerk Zukunftsforschung) and the World Futures Studies Federation.

 For all who want to know more about me